|

 work to Christians.
 Indeed, at the present moment, our work

-chalice design was made into a seal for papers and a badge
+flaming chalice design was made into a seal for papers and a

-for agents moving refugees to freedom.
-In time it became a
+badge for agents moving refugees to freedom.
+In time it

-symbol of Unitarian Universalism all around the world.
+became a symbol of Unitarian Universalism all around the

-of Hans Deutsch reminds us that the symbol of a flaming chalice
+story of Hans Deutsch reminds us that the symbol of a

-stood in the beginning for a life of service.
-When Deutsch
+flaming chalice stood in the beginning for a life of

 Today,